 This table provides an overview of immigrant eligibility for the major federal public assistance programs.
 Some states provide assistance to immigrants who are not eligible for federally funded services.
-(TABLE REVISED OCT 2021)
+(TABLE REVISED OCT.
+2022\)

 PROGRAM "QUALIFIED" IMMIGRANTS WHO ENTERED THE U.S. BEFORE AUG.
 22, 1996 "QUALIFIED" IMMIGRANTS WHO ENTERED THE U.S. ON OR AFTER AUG.
 22, 1996 "NOT QUALIFIED" IMMIGRANTS Supplemental Security Income (SSI) Eligible only if: Receiving SSI (or application pending) on Aug.
 22, 1996 Qualify as disabled and were lawfully residing in the U.S. on Aug.
-22, 19961 Lawful permanent resident with credit for 40 quarters of work^{1,2} Were granted refugee or asylum status or withholding of deportation/removal, Cuban/Haitian entrant, or Amerasian immigrant, but only during first 7 years after status was granted Veteran, active duty military; spouse, unremarried surviving spouse, or child1 Certain American Indians born abroad Eligible only if: Lawful permanent resident with credit for 40 quarters of work2 (but must wait until 5 years after entry before applying) Were granted asylum or refugee status or withholding of deportation/removal, Cuban/Haitian entrant, Amerasian, victim of trafficking, or Iraqi or Afghan special immigrant status,++ but only during first 7 years after status was granted Veteran, active duty military; spouse, unremarried surviving spouse, or child1 Certain American Indians born abroad Eligible only if: Receiving SSI (or application pending) on Aug.
-22, 1996 Certain American Indians born abroad Victims of trafficking and their derivative beneficiaries during the first seven years after status was granted Supplemental Nutrition Assistance Program (SNAP) Eligible only if: Were granted refugee or asylum status or withholding of deportation/removal, Cuban/Haitian entrant, or Amerasian immigrant Have been in "qualified" immigrant status for 5 years 1 Are receiving disability-related assistance^{1, 4} Lawful permanent resident with credit for 40 quarters of work Were 65 years or older and were lawfully residing in the U.S. on Aug.
-22, 19961 Veteran, active duty military; spouse, unremarried surviving spouse, or child1 Member of Hmong or Laotian tribe during the Vietnam era, Eligible only if: Are under age 183 Were granted asylum or refugee status or withholding of deportation/removal, Cuban/Haitian entrant, Amerasian, victim of trafficking, or Iraqi or Afghan special immigrant status^{††} Have been in "qualified" immigrant status for 5 years1 Are receiving disability-related assistance^{1, 4} Lawful permanent resident with credit for 40 quarters of work Veteran, active duty military; spouse, unremarried surviving spouse, or child1 Member of Hmong or Laotian tribe during the Vietnam era, Eligible only if: Member of Hmong or Laotian tribe during the Vietnam era, when the tribe militarily assisted the U.S., spouse, surviving spouse or child of tribe member, who is lawfully present in the U.S. Certain American Indians born abroad Victims of trafficking and their derivative beneficiaries
+22, 1996 Lawful permanent resident with credit for 40 quarters of work Were granted refugee or asylum status or withholding of deportation/removal, Cuban/Haitian entrant, or Amerasian immigrant, but only during first 7 years after status was granted Veteran, active duty military; spouse, unremarried surviving spouse, or child Certain American Indians born abroad Eligible only if: Lawful permanent resident with credit for 40 quarters of work (but must wait until 5 years after entry before applying) Were granted asylum or refugee status or withholding of deportation/removal, Cuban/Haitian entrant, Amerasian, victim of trafficking, or Iraqi or Afghan special immigrant status,++ but only during first 7 years after status was granted Certain Ukrainian parolees+++ Veteran, active duty military; spouse, or child Certain American Indians born abroad Eligible only if: Receiving SSI (or application pending) on Aug.
+22, 1996 Certain American Indians born abroad Victims of trafficking and their derivative beneficiaries during the first seven years after status was granted Certain Ukrainian parolees+++ Supplemental Nutrition Assistance Program (SNAP) Eligible only if: Were granted refugee or asylum status or withholding of deportation/removal, Cuban/Haitian entrant, or Amerasian immigrant Have been in "qualified" immigrant status for 5 years Are receiving disability-related assistance Lawful permanent resident with credit for 40 quarters of work Eligible only if: Are under age 18 Were granted asylum or refugee status or withholding of deportation/removal, Cuban/Haitian entrant, Amerasian, victim of trafficking, or Iraqi or Afghan special immigrant status,++ certain Ukrainian parolees+++ Have been in "qualified" immigrant status for 5 years Are receiving disability-related assistance Eligible only if: Member of Hmong or Laotian tribe during the Vietnam era, when the tribe militarily assisted the U.S., spouse, surviving spouse or child of tribe member, who is lawfully present in the U.S. Certain American Indians born abroad Victims of trafficking and their derivative beneficiaries Certain Ukrainian parolees+++

-Table last systematically updated in 10/11.
+\ Table last systematically updated in 10/11.
 Endnote 6 (p.
 4) revised 2/14; note 10 last revised 8/15; note 8 last revised 4/21; note 7 last revised 7/21.
 Revisions made to the table in 1/17: "Are under age 18" deleted from SNAP row in "before Aug.
 22, 1996" column (p.
 1); and "and 'qualified' abused spouses and children" deleted from HUD row (under "Eligible except:") in "before Aug.
 22, 1996" and "on or after Aug.
 22, 1996" columns (p.
 3).
 Revisions made in 1/21: "Citizens of Micronesia, the Marshall Islands, and Palau," and accompanying footnote, added to "Full-Scope Medicaid" row in "on or after Aug.
 22, 1996" and "Not Qualified Immigrants" columns (p.
-2); and "Individuals who lawfully reside in the U.S. pursuant to a Compact of Free Association (COFA) are considered "qualified" immigrants for purposes of Medicaid" added to definition of "'qualified' immigrants" (p.
+2); and "Individuals who lawfully reside in the U.S. pursuant to a Compact of Free Association (COFA) are considered "qualified" immigrants for purposes of Medicaid" added to definition of "qualified' immigrants" (p.
 4).